 Dolores School District Superintendent Scott Cooper said the incident happened on Nov.
 30 and was considered a "psychological hate crime."
 No one was physically hurt in the incident which involved a high school student allegedly targeting a high school teacher with a hateful display left in the classroom.
-Because of the nature of the incident, Cooper could not say much more about it.
+Because of the nature of the incident, Cooper could not say much more about the it.

-But because of the alleged hate crime, Cooper sent out a school-wide memo last week to all staff banning the display of the Confederate flag and "any other symbols that represent and promote hate crimes" on school grounds.
+But because of the alleged hate crime, Cooper sent out a school-wide memo last week to all staff banning the display of the Confederate flag and "any other symbols that represent and promotes hate crimes" on school grounds.

-"Hate crimes are defined by state law as one that involves threats, harassment or physical harm and is motivated by prejudice against someone's race, color, religion, national origin, ethnicity, sexual orientation or physical or mental disability, and will not be tolerated," Cooper wrote in the memo.
+"Hate crimes are defined by state law as one that involves threats, harassment or physical harm and is motivated by prejudice against someone's race, color, religion, national origin, ethnicity, sexual orientation or physical or mental disability, will not be tolerated," Cooper wrote in the memo.
 "I want everyone to feel safe in our schools."

 Cooper said other symbols are not allowed at the school, such as the Swastika.

 The Confederate flag, also known as the rebel flag, has been surrounded in controversy over the years.
-Its history stretches back to the American Civil War, fought from 1861 to 1865 between the northern states and the southern slave states.
+Its history stretches back to the American Civil War, fought form 1861 to 1865 between the northern states and the southern slave states.
 The war's origin was over slavery.
 The war was also the deadliest war in American history with 620,000 individuals killed.

 Cooper said he has seen a rise in the flag being displayed recently, on clothing, accessories and book covers.